fitchtech/azure-devops/docs/steps/test/visualStudioTest.md

       distributionBatchType: basedOnExecutionTime # default: basedOnTestCases | basedOnExecutionTime | basedOnAssembly
       customBatchSizeValue: 10 # Optional when distributionBatchType is basedOnExecutionTime.
 Value greater than 0 enables batchingBasedOnAgentsOption: customBatchSize
       customRunTimePerBatchValue: 10 # Optional when distributionBatchType is BasedOnExecutionTime
-      projects: '*.sln' # Optional: File matching pattern to Visual Studio solution (*.sln) or dotNet project (*.csproj) to restore.
+      dotNetProjects: '*.sln' # Optional: File matching pattern to Visual Studio solution (*.sln) or dotNet project (*.csproj) to restore.
-      version: '3.1.x' # Optional: if param has value, use dotNet version task inserted
+      dotNetVersion: '3.1.x' # Optional: if param has value, use dotNet version task inserted
-      feedRestore: '' # Optional: GUID of Azure artifact feed.
+      dotNetFeedRestore: '' # Optional: GUID of Azure artifact feed.
 Use when projects restore NuGet artifacts from a private feed
-      arguments: '' # Optional: Additional arguments for projects if command is build or publish.
+      dotNetArguments: '' # Optional: Additional arguments for projects if command is build or publish.
 Excluding '--no-restore' and '--output' as they are predefined
       publishEnabled: false # Disable the publish task, default true.
 Publishes the testResultsFolder
       publishArtifact: 'artifactName' # Default: $(Build.DefinitionName)_$(System.JobName)
     # postSteps: Optional: inserts stepList before publish and clean